bentoml/BentoML/docs/source/quickstart.rst

   installed_svc = IrisClassifier.load()
   installed_svc.predict([[5.1, 3.5, 1.4, 0.2]])

-This allow users to upload their BentoService to pypi.org as public python package or to their organization's private PyPi index to share with other developers.
+This also allow users to upload their BentoService to pypi.org as public python package or to their organization's private PyPi index to share with other developers.

 .. code-block:: bash